 * Unless otherwise noted, all Scripture quotations are from THE HOLY BIBLE, NEW INTERNATIONAL VERSION, Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan.
 All rights reserved.

-The Shelter Supervisor may work part-time or full-time hours.
+Safety Team Members may work part-time or full-time hours.
 They provide overnight supervision and care to the guests in their year-round overnight shelter.
 Successful candidates will be able and willing to interact with shelter guests in a compassionate, Christ-like and respectful manner.
 Night shifts and holidays are